administrativetrick/Ansible-Cribl/README.md

 ## To-Do

 - [x] Create Role to Install Docker
+- [ ] Change installstandalonecribl playbook to use one liner install for most recent Cribl version.
 - [ ] Test initial playbooks
 - [ ] Add support for different Operating Systeams
 - [ ] Create role to install Docker Compose